 - Chashaku (茶杓).
 A bamboo spoon for matcha.
 Use a normal teaspoon if you don’t have one.

 First, pour hot water at a temperature close to the boiling point, into the matchawan to warm it up.
 Then empty the matchawan and dry it thoroughly.
-Next, use the chashaku and add 2 scoops (2/3 teaspoon) of matcha to the matchawan.
+Next, use the chashaku and add 2 scoops (2/3 teaspoon, about 2 grams) of matcha to the matchawan.

 Now you need to add about 60 ml (2 oz)of water at a temperature of 70ºC ~ 80ºC (158ºF ~ 176ºF).
 You can use the water in step one if it has cooled to the desired temperature.